 The stock market has only gone up, up, up the last few years.
-Should you sell stocks stock now?
+Should you sell stocks now?

 Maybe, but you should ask yourself an important question first.

 Do want to sell stocks to rebalance your portfolio or as part of your financial plan?
 If so, then it’s possible offloading some stock is a good move.
 Or, maybe you want to sell stocks out of fear because you believe the stock market is overvalued.
 In that case, I have something to say about it.

 Historically, fear has been a valuable emotion.
 Fear has gotten humanity to where it is today.
 Thousands of years ago, fear caused us to flee in terror at the possibility of a large predatory cat stalking the grassland.
 And rightly so.
 Obviously, fear kept us alive and unmolested by very real dangers.

 But, as civilization has evolved, so has our relationship with fear.
 What was once a useful emotion can now circle back to bite us in the metaphorical butt.

 The same can be said for having a voracious appetite.
 Thousands of years ago (or maybe just as far back as college), a voracious appetite was a boon.
 Eating ourselves sick made sense because we never knew when the next meal would show up.
 But today, that disposition to eat anything and everything has dire consequences for our bodies and our lives.

 Sell Stocks Now?
 Why Market Timing Doesn’t Work

 What does this have to do with whether or not you should sell stocks?
 Unfortunately, a lot.